achrysaetos/CS50-project2/README.md

 # Project 2
-using javascript and front ends
+Simple messaging web app, using SocketIO and Javascript.

-run "python3 app.py" in terminal
+**To start:** run `python3 app.py` in the terminal.